PRACTICAL POINTERS

 Patients who take low-dose aspirin (< 325 mg daily) have increased risk of ulcer complications.
 One option for prevention is to reduce gastric acidity by use of proton pump inhibitors (PPIs).
 A recent study reported PPIs substantially reduce risk of GI bleeding in patients taking low-dose aspirin.
 PPIs also prevent relapse of ulcers in patients taking long-term NSAIDs.

-H Pylori is an important risk factor for ulcer bleeding.
-This study compared efficacy of 1) eradication of H Pylori alone with 2) combined eradication/proton-pump inhibition in prevention of recurrence of ulcer complications in users of low-dose aspirin.
+1) eradication of H Pylori alone with 2) combined eradication/proton-pump inhibition in prevention of recurrence of ulcer complications in users of low-dose aspirin.

 Conclusion: In patients who had ulcer complications related to long-term aspirin use, lansoprazole, in addition to eradication of H Pylori, reduced rate of recurrence of ulcer complications.